pulzze/autoflow-documentation/docs/Documentation/Guide/API/Index.md

 ### Create a Path

-Go to the newly created hello_world API and create a new path
+Go to the newly created test API and create a new path

 ![Untitled](@site/docs/Documentation/Getting Started/Hello World/Untitled%202.png)